ericproffitt/TopicModelsVB.jl/README.md

 model.sigma

 ### Top 2 off-diagonal positive entries:
-model.sigma[5,8] # = 16.847
+model.sigma[4,9] # = 11.219
-model.sigma[6,7] # = 9.280
+model.sigma[1,8] # = 4.639

 ### Top 2 negative entries:
-model.sigma[5,6] # = -32.017
+model.sigma[4,8] # = -34.815
-model.sigma[2,3] # = -21.092
+model.sigma[8,9] # = -13.546
 ```

-According to the list above, the most closely related topics are topics 5 and 8, which correspond to the *Mathematics* and *Computer Science* topics, followed by 6 and 7, corresponding *Molecular Biology* and *Ecology*.
+According to the list above, the most closely related topics are topics 4 and 9, which correspond to the *Ecology* and *Molecular Biology* topics, followed by 1 and 8, corresponding to *Computer Science* and *Mathematics*.

-As for the most unlikely topic pairings, most strongly negatively correlated are topics 5 and 6, corresponding to *Mathematics* and *Molecular Biology*, followed by topics 2 and 3, corresponding to *Social Science* and *Chemistry*.
+As for the most unlikely topic pairings, most strongly negatively correlated are topics 4 and 8, corresponding to *Ecology* and *Mathematics*, followed by topics 8 and 9, corresponding to *Mathematics* and *Molecular Biology*.

 ### Topic Prediction